75+ Mounts Ranked

 Recommended Product Badge

-If you are looking for a mount that you can learn on as you start out in the world of astrophotography, there is no cheaper option that boasts the same proven track record as the Orion Sirius EQ-G, though the Sky-Watcher HEQ5/HEQ5i Pro may be available for less money and is a better deal unless you need a Losmandy-style saddle option by default.
+If you are looking for a mount that you can learn on as you start out in the world of astrophotography, there was no cheaper option that boasts the same proven track record as the Orion Sirius EQ-G until the company closed their doors permanently.
+But the identical Sky-Watcher HEQ5/HEQ5i Pro is available for less money these days and was anyway a better deal unless you needed a Losmandy-style saddle option by default.

-There are a number of factors to consider when purchasing a CGEM and one of the common beginner mistakes is to take its payload rating at face value.
-For visual use the rated payload is completely useable, however, the rule of thumb for astrophotography is to cut that rating in half.
-This number is the weight limit you can expect to load the mount with, before experiencing tracking errors and other instabilities in the system.
+There are a number of factors to consider when purchasing a CGEM, and one of the most common beginner mistakes is to take its payload rating at face value.
+This number is the weight limit you can expect to load the mount with before experiencing tracking errors and other instabilities in the system.
+For visual use, the rated payload is completely fine and usable.
+However, the rule of thumb for astrophotography, which I and most others follow, is to cut that payload rating in half.

 Another consideration is the connectivity to a computer and how it interfaces with planetarium/image acquisition software.
-For both visual observing and astrophotography, it is extremely useful to be able to use either a computer or cellphone app to tell the mount where to point in the sky.
-It is in fact nearly a necessity for astrophotography.
+For both visual observing and astrophotography, I found it extremely useful to be able to use either a computer or cellphone app to tell the mount where to point in the sky.
+It is, in fact, nearly a necessity for astrophotography.

 Technical Details Of Orion Sirius EQ-G